orbingol/SwigUsageExample/README.md

   * **MyLibraryPython** - PyUnit unit-test code, plus script to copy the native-interface DLL to the right name
   * **MyLibrarySharp** - Builds the generated C# wrapper classes

 The Visual Studio solution can be used to build the C++ code and the generated C# bindings.
 It also generates the language wrappers for Java and Python, and builds the native interface DLLs too (in Java and Python solution configurations respectively).
-The Java JAR is build separately with the script in the **MyLibraryJava** directory.
+The Java JAR is built separately with the script in the **MyLibraryJava** directory.

 This example illustrates the language features discussed in the article [C++ API Design for SWIG](https://www.softwariness.com/articles/api-design-for-swig/).